Jacob: Marriages and family

+Departure from Paddam Aram

-After Joseph was born, Jacob decided to return home to his parents.
-Laban the Aramean was reluctant to release him, as God had blessed his flock on account of Jacob.
+After Joseph's birth and following God's guidance, Jacob decided to return home to his parents.
+Laban was reluctant to release him, as God had blessed his flock on account of Jacob.
 Laban asked what he could pay Jacob.
-Jacob suggested that all the spotted, speckled, and brown goats and sheep of Laban's flock, at any given moment, would be his wages.
-Jacob placed rods of poplar, hazel, and chestnut, all of which he peeled "white streaks upon them," within the flocks' watering holes or troughs, associating the stripes of the rods with the growth of stripes on the livestock.
+Jacob suggested that all the spotted, speckled, and brown goats and sheep of Laban's flock, (Note: For "brown", read "black" or "dark-coloured" in many translations.) at any given moment, would be his wages.
+Jacob placed rods of poplar, hazel, and chestnut, all of which he peeled "white streaks upon them", within the flocks' watering holes or troughs, associating the stripes of the rods with the growth of stripes on the livestock.
 Despite this practicing of magic, later on Jacob says to his wives that it was God who made the livestock give birth to the convenient offspring, in order to turn the tide against the deceptive Laban.
 As time passed, Laban's sons noticed that Jacob was taking the better part of their flocks, and so Laban's friendly attitude towards Jacob began to change.
 The angel of the Lord, in a dream back during the breeding season, told Jacob "Now lift your eyes and see [that] all the he goats mounting the animals are ringed, speckled, and striped, for I have seen all that Laban is doing to you", that he is the God whom Jacob met at Bethel, and that Jacob should leave and go back to the land where he was born, which he and his wives and children did without informing Laban.
 Before they left, Rachel stole the teraphim, considered to be household idols, from Laban's house.

 Laban pursued Jacob for seven days.
 The night before he caught up to him, God appeared to Laban in a dream and warned him not to say anything good or bad to Jacob.
 When the two met, Laban said to Jacob, "What have you done, that you have tricked me and driven away my daughters like captives of the sword?"
 He also asked for his stolen teraphim back.
 Knowing nothing about Rachel's theft, Jacob told Laban that whoever stole them should die and stood aside to let him search.
 When Laban reached Rachel's tent, she hid the teraphim by sitting on them and stating she could not get up because she was menstruating.
 Jacob and Laban then parted from each other with a pact to preserve the peace between them near Gilead.
 Laban returned to his home and Jacob continued on his way.